-Find out about the improved safety measures we are proposing on the A67 between Bowes and Barnard Castle, including the town centre.
+Find out about the improved safety measures we are carrying out on the A67 between Bowes and Barnard Castle, including Barnard Castle town centre.

 During October 2017 we invited people to comment on our proposals at events held in Barnard Castle where ourwas displayed.
 The events were well attended, generating feedback at the events and by email.
 The main points of discussion were the Harmire Junction, Startforth 30/40mph gateway and The Bank bus stops.
 The feedback was taken into account when finalising the improvement plan.